snowdriftcoop/snowdrift/CONTRIBUTING.md

 ### Design considerations

-We have separate wiki pages for our specific [design guide] and general [design-related issues].
+We have separate [design] wiki pages for our specific design guide and general design-related issues.

 ### Code style